1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What are the first signs of colon cancer?
+How do you know the first symptoms of colon cancer?

-Changes in bowel habits (diarrhea or constipation) and blood in the stool are often the earliest warning signs.
+Changes in bowel habits, such as diarrhea or constipation, and the presence of blood in the stool are common early warning signs.

-Treatment may include systemic chemotherapy, targeted therapies, immunotherapy, and surgery to remove metastases when feasible.
+Treatment may include systemic chemotherapy, targeted therapy, immunotherapy, and surgery to remove metastases when possible.

-For average risk, begin at age 45-50 and repeat every 10 years.
-High-risk individuals may need more frequent exams.
+Screening usually starts at age 45–50 and repeats every 10 years for average-risk individuals.
+High-risk patients may need more frequent examinations.

 Yes.
-A high-fiber diet rich in fruits, vegetables, and whole grains and limiting red and processed meats can lower your risk.
+A high-fiber diet rich in fruits, vegetables, and whole grains, along with limiting red and processed meats, can help reduce risk.

-Women may overlook bloating, fatigue, or pelvic discomfort.
-Pay attention to any persistent gastrointestinal changes.
+Women may experience bloating, fatigue, or pelvic discomfort and should note any persistent gastrointestinal changes.

-Is it smart to get a second opinion?
+Is one recommended to consult a second opinion?

 Most patients resume normal activities within 2–4 weeks after laparoscopic or robotic-assisted colectomy.

-Begin screening 10 years before the age at diagnosis of your youngest affected relative, or by age 40, whichever comes first.
+Screening should start either 10 years before the age at diagnosis of the youngest affected relative or at age 40, whichever comes first.

 Related Blogs